Laqira Protocol (LQR) Price Hits $0.0044 on Major Exchanges

-Laqira Protocol (LQR) traded up 1.8% against the dollar during the one day period ending at 21:00 PM Eastern on May 22nd.
-Over the last seven days, Laqira Protocol has traded up 10.2% against the dollar.
-One Laqira Protocol token can currently be bought for about $0.0044 or 0.00000017 BTC on cryptocurrency exchanges.
-Laqira Protocol has a market capitalization of $13.32 million and $100,843.51 worth of Laqira Protocol was traded on exchanges in the last day.
+Laqira Protocol (LQR) traded down 2.2% against the dollar during the twenty-four hour period ending at 16:00 PM ET on May 23rd.
+During the last seven days, Laqira Protocol has traded up 3.1% against the dollar.
+Laqira Protocol has a total market capitalization of $13.06 million and $98,274.65 worth of Laqira Protocol was traded on exchanges in the last day.
+One Laqira Protocol token can now be bought for $0.0044 or 0.00000016 BTC on major exchanges.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.

-Laqira Protocol launched on November 11th, 2021.
+Laqira Protocol was first traded on November 11th, 2021.
 Laqira Protocol’s total supply is 10,000,000,000 tokens and its circulating supply is 3,000,000,000 tokens.
+Laqira Protocol’s official Twitter account is @laqiraprotocol and its Facebook page is accessible here.
+The official website for Laqira Protocol is laqira.io.
 The Reddit community for Laqira Protocol is https://reddit.com/r/laqiraprotocol and the currency’s Github account can be viewed here.
-Laqira Protocol’s official website is laqira.io.
-Laqira Protocol’s official Twitter account is @laqiraprotocol and its Facebook page is accessible here.

 All services of Laqira Platform will be available by Laqira token and LQR should be paid as the native currency of the platform.
 For example in NFT marketplace, buying and selling NFTs will be operated by LQR tokens.”